SEO

 • Don’t install unreviewed or pirated plugins.

-• Sign up for Google Search Console, so Google can inform you about hacking or website vulnerability.
+• Sign up for Google Search Console so Google can inform you about hacking or website vulnerabilities.

 • Install SSL (Secure Sockets Layer) for your domain.

-• Consider getting security plugins for WordPress, for example, Wordfence.
+• Consider getting security plugins for WordPress, such as Wordfence.

 • Don’t take your website’s backup for granted!